filecoin-project/filecoin-docs/docs/mine/lotus/miner-setup.md

 export FIL_PROOFS_PARENT_CACHE=/path/to/folder/in/fast/disk2
 ```

 Parameters are read on every (re)start, so using disks with very fast access, like NVMe drives, will speed up miners and workers (re)boots.
-When the above variables are not set, things will end up in `/var/tmp/` by default.
+When the above variables are not set, things will end up in `/var/tmp/` by default, which **often lacks enough space**.

 To download the parameters do: